yashika51/Stock-Market-Pricer/README.md

 # Stock Close Day Prices

-This repo contains code for getting stocks close day prices based on the input currency.
+This repo contains the code for getting stocks close day prices based on the input currency.
+The code is written in Python and the APIs are built using FastAPI.
+There are also a few test cases written and can be found in `test.py`, these tests could be automated by using the same APIs for overall logic but for simplicity of the project and API rate limiting they are predefined.

 ## Setup

-Create a new virtual environment either using conda or pythong venv, and install all the requirements from `requirements.txt` file.
+Create a new virtual environment either using conda or python venv, and install all the requirements from `requirements.txt` file.
 After that setup your credentials, create an `.env` file and add `MARKETSTACK_API_KEY` and `EXCHANGE_RATE_API` with the values.